aldryn/aldryn-blog/README.rst

 Search
 ======

+If you want the blog posts to be searchable, be sure to install ``aldryn-search`` and its dependencies.
-By default, the blog posts are searchable using ``django-haystack``.
+Your posts will be searchable using ``django-haystack``.

 You can turn it this behavior off by setting ``ALDRYN_BLOG_SEARCH = False`` in your django settings.